 Provocation is not a valid legal defense.
 Even if you prove someone provoked you, the court will not dismiss your case outright.

-However, a lawyer may have the charges against you lessened.
+However, a lawyer may have the criminal charges against you lessened.
 In addition, an experienced lawyer can advise you about the kind of sentence you may potentially face in claiming provocation.

 Complete a Free Case Evaluation form now

-What Are Punishments for Assault Charges?
+What Are the Penalties for an Assault Charge?

 If, for instance, someone brings a case against you in civil court, you may end up hit with costs and fees associated with damages suffered by the other party.
 However, if the alleged victim brings a case to criminal court, you may face jail time in addition to other costly penalties.